 b.
 What is the definition of data quality for your business?

-Once you know the impact of data on your business, the next step is attaining data quality across all datasets in your organization.
-But before we can do that, it is important to understand the definition of data quality, since it means something different for every company.
+Once you know the impact of data on your business, the next step is to define what ‘data quality’ looks like for your organization, since it means different for every company.

-Data quality is defined as the degree to which data fulfills its intended purpose.
-So, to understand the meaning of data quality in your case, you need to know what the intended purpose is.
+Data quality isn’t a universal standard.
+It’s defined as the degree to which data fulfills its intended purpose.
+Without a clear understanding of what data quality means in your specific case, your improvement efforts will lack direction.

-Furthermore, in addition to designing data models, you also need to identify data quality metrics that confirm the presence of an acceptable level of quality in your datasets.
+You should also identify data quality metrics that confirm the presence of an acceptable level of quality in your datasets.
 For example, you may require your dataset to be more accurate and reliable, as compared to being complete.

 How it helps?